TCLee-tech/Google/Google Cloud Fundamentals - Core Infrastructure/notes Google Cloud Fundamentals - Core Infrastructure.md

 Characteristics
  - unlimited storage (no minimum object size)
  - worldwide access & location
- - low latency and durability
+ - low latency and high durability
  - geo-redundancy if store in multi regions.
 Load balancing.
  - consistent experience (security, tools, APIs)
  - pay only for what you use